arafay993/hms-app/README.md

 > - ```createdb hms``` (This utility is provided by the PostgreSQL itself, you just need to run it in your terminal).

 Make sure your PostgreSQL server is up and running.
 On Linux shell, you can execute ```sudo service postgres status``` to see if it is active or not.
+Database configuration is defined in ```/server/config/database.json```.

 After cloning the Repo, run the following commands inside their scopes (i.e client & server directory):